 There’s no need to live with bare spots, bad choices, and missed opportunities in the garden.
-Fall is the ideal time to take stock of what was an awesome performer (more, please) and what areas could use a bit of help, and find and install the plants to make it sing next spring.
+Fall is the ideal time to take stock of what was an awesome performer (more, please).
+And, what areas could use a bit of help.
+Then find and install the plants to make it sing next spring.
 Here’s how to make the most of the month.

 Zone: 3 - 5